Best Small Wedding Venues in Melbourne: handpicked by Briars Atlas photography

 Not only that, but they have the most jaw-droppingly beautiful interior.
 If you don’t believe me, head over and check out this Kenny Lover wedding, where Paul and Sam, Thornbury locals, headed there after having an intimate small wedding ceremony at their home.

-8. Small Warehouse Wedding Venue: Glasshaus Inside and Glasshaus Outside
+9. Small Rustic Wedding Venues: Glasshaus Inside and Glasshaus Outside

 Glasshaus Inside and Glasshaus Outside are two brilliant small wedding venues in Melbourne, sitting just outside of the Melbourne CBD, tucked in Richmond.
 Glasshaus Inside doubles as a warehouse jungle, and Glasshaus Outside swaps the warehouse vibe for an aviary.
 A small wedding venue in melbourne for folks seeking a grittier feel where nature is a part of the celebration.